MHultin/TDA596-Labs/README.md

 * HTTP server
   - HTTP GET
-  - HTTP PUT
+  - HTTP POST
 * Proxy for handling the connection between client and server.
+  - Can only handle GET

 ## How To Use